droixuk/wpml-to-polylang-migration-fixer/README.md

 A comprehensive WordPress plugin that fixes language assignments and translation groups after migrating from WPML to Polylang.
 This tool ensures proper language configuration for posts, pages, custom post types, taxonomies, WooCommerce products, and BetterDocs content.

+## 🚨 Recent Major Update (December 2024)

+This plugin has been significantly enhanced to handle complex migration scenarios, particularly for sites using BetterDocs and WooCommerce.
+The update addresses critical issues where content loses language assignments or has corrupted language codes after WPML → Polylang migration.

 -----

 ## Directory Structure